Full Paper, Innovative Experience and Poster Submission Guidelines

 May 15, 2022: Early Submission Acceptance Notification

-May 31, 2022: Proposal Submission Deadline (regular submission deadline)
+May 31, 2022 (extended to July 11): Proposal Submission Deadline (regular submission deadline)

 Special issue of selected papers in Knowledge Management & E-Learning